 A vine—Vitis coignetiae—has been grown through it for autumn color.

-The garden opens by appointment from August 21 to October 31.
 For more information, see Tattenhall Hall.

 For more ideas about how to create a wild English garden, see Required Reading: Meadows at Great Dixter and Beyond and 10 Garden Ideas to Steal from the 2015 Chelsea Flower Show Winner.